ieguinoa/genomes_to_galaxy/README.md

 -r remote_path (OPTIONAL): This is the remote equivalent in the Galaxy server of the base_path, in case it is mounted in a different base path.
 Default value is = base_path

 -g GALAXY_URL: URL to connect to the Galaxy server.
-If not set by parameter, it can be set in a global var $GALAXY_SERVER -a API_KEY to run data managers.
+If not set by parameter, it can be set in a global var $GALAXY_URL -a API_KEY to run data managers.
 If not set by parameter, it can be set in a global var $API_KEY

 ## General information about the preprocessing